zotonic/zotonic/doc/dev/releasenotes/rel_0.7.0.rst

 http://code.google.com/p/zotonic-modules/.
 These modules are mod_search_solr, mod_pubsub, mod_slideshow, mod_broadcast,
 mod_imageclipper, mod_admin_event and mod_calendar.
 They can still be
-easily installed with the help of the "zotonic installmodule" command.
+easily installed with the help of the "zotonic modules install" command.
 The mod_emailer module (and its esmtp library) has been removed in favor of the native SMTP sending/receiving capabilities.